Israel to build desert mega-bases, freeing up land in Tel Aviv

 In all about 30,000 soldiers, officers and their families will need to move to Beersheba and surrounding areas in the Negev desert, which makes up two-thirds of Israel’s land.

-Government investment in housing, cultural centers and infrastructure in the Beersheba region will inject some $1.6 billion a year into the local economy, Zeevi told Reuters.
+Government investment in housing, cultural centres and infrastructure in the Beersheba region will inject some $1.6 billion a year into the local economy, Zeevi told Reuters.

-The first installations to be built will be a $500 million training campus and a $400 million data center.
+The first installations to be built will be a $500 million training campus and a $400 million data centre.

-“This is an opportunity for the military to improve infrastructure, make organizational changes and in general become more efficient,” Zeevi said.
-“We are talking about a data center 10 times bigger than any other built in Israel and logistics centers unlike any seen here before.”
+“This is an opportunity for the military to improve infrastructure, make organisational changes and in general become more efficient,” Zeevi said.
+“We are talking about a data centre 10 times bigger than any other built in Israel and logistics centres unlike any seen here before.”

 The ministry has been in contact with some of the world’s biggest technology companies to enter into private-public partnerships to implement the projects over the next decade.